Php-Ninja-Dev/ai-git-developer/README.md

 - e2b api key: https://e2b.dev/docs/getting-started/api-key

 ## How to start

-0. Clone this repository
-1. Setup all requirements and gather api keys
+Clone this repository and setup all requirements and api keys.

-2. Run Poetry install & create-ai-assistant to create a new openai assistant ang get assistand id
+1. Open a terminal, change to the project's folder and run Poetry install & create-ai-assistant to create a new openai assistant
 ```sh
 poetry install
 poetry run create-ai-assistant
 ```
-3. Get the assistant ID from the console output and set it in the `.env` file as `AI_ASSISTANT_ID`
+2. Copy the assistant ID from the console output
-4. Rename `.env.example` to `.env` and set up the `OPENAI_API_KEY` key and the `E2B_API_KEY` key.
+3. Rename `.env.example` to `.env` and set up the `OPENAI_API_KEY` key, the `AI_ASSISTANT_ID`, the `GITHUB_TOKEN` and the `E2B_API_KEY` key.

 ```sh
 ## .env.example file content